 Equipment is generally estimated to have useful lives of 2 to 40 years, except for certain equipment of the Water Enterprise that has an estimated useful life of up to 75 years.
-Except for utility type assets of the Water Enterprise, Hetch Hetchy, Water and Power (Hetch Hetchy), the Wastewater Enterprise, the Municipal Transportation Agency (MTA), Laguna Honda Hospital (LHH), and the Port of San Francisco (Port) that have estimated useful lives from 1 of 75 years.
-These long-lived assets increated to the Mater and Power (Hetch Hetchy), the Wastewater Enterprise, the Municipal Transportation Agency (MTA), Laguna Honda Hospital (LHH), and the Port of San Francisco (Port) that have estimated useful lives from 51 to 175 years.
-These long-lived assets include reservirs, aqueducts, pumping stations of Hetch Hetchy, Cable Car Ban facilities and structures of MTA, building and actution, the Water Enterprise had utility type assets with useful lives over 100 years, which totaled \$4.5 million as of June 30, 2007.
+Excilities and improvements are generally estimated to have useful lives from 15 to 50 years, except for utility type assets of the Water Enterprise, Hetch Hetchy Water and Power (Hetch Hetchy), the Wastewater Enterprise, the Municipal Transportation Agency (MTA), Laguna Honda Hospital (LHH), and the Port of San Francisco (Port) that have estimated useful lives from 51 to 175 years.
+These long-lived assets include reservoirs, aqueducts, pumping stations of Hetch Hetchy, Cable Car Barn facilities and structures of MTA, building and structures of LHH, and pier substructures of the Port and totaled \$1.6 billion as of June 30, 2007.
+In addition, the Water Enterprise had utility type assets with useful lives over 100 years, which totaled \$4.5 million as of June 30, 2007.

-these fixed assets include drainage, runways, taxiways, roadways, and buildings.
+In fiscal year 2006-2007, the Airport determined that the original estimates of the useful life of certain fixed assets were too short relative to their economic life.
+Based on a combined engineering and architectural reevaluation of certain Airport facilities and the 2006 Pavement Survey report, the useful lives of specific fixed assets with a total value of \$742 million were extended an additional 5 to 30 years; these fixed assets include drainage, runways, taxiways, roadways, and buildings.
 Depreciation expenses related to these assets were \$32.3 million prior to the adjustment; the adjusted depreciation expense aggregated \$15.8 million, a net reduction in annual depreciation of \$16.5 million.
-In fiscal year 2006-2007, the Airport determined that the original estimates of the useful life of certain fixed assets were too short relative to their economic life.
-Based on a combined engineering and architectural reevaluation of certain Airport facilities and the 2006 Pavement Survey report, the useful lives of specific fixed assets with a total value of \$742 million were extended an additional 5 to 30 years;